Undergraduate Interdisciplinary Program in

 The interdisciplinary program in Russian and East European studies is an international area studies program that is designed to develop a student's competence in the language, history, culture, and contemporary political and economic setting of a particular country or cultural region.
 This area studies program is focused on Russia and Eastern Europe.
 A major or minor in this program serves the needs of: (1) general liberal arts students who wish to learn more about this important area of the world; (2) students who wish to pursue graduate work in this or related fields; and (3) students who seek employment in or related to Russia or Eastern Europe.
-This program also combines area or country specific courses, which give students the needed cultural immersion with more general comparative courses, and which also provides them with the necessary intellectual tools, the concepts and theories, to make sense out of their particular disciplinary concentrations.
+The program combines area- or country- specific courses with more general comparative courses that provide students with the necessary intellectual tools, concepts, and theories to make sense out of their particular disciplinary concentrations.
 Students are to select language and thematic specializations in line with their intellectual interests and career goals and design their program of study around them.

 Computer Skills Competency

 All undergraduates at Florida State University must demonstrate basic computer skills competency prior to graduation.
 As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
 Undergraduate majors in Russian and East European studies satisfy this requirement by earning a grade of "C–" or higher in any course at FSU which meets the liberal studies computer competency designation, though it is strongly recommended that students take either CGS 2060 or CGS 2100 in order to satisfy this requirement.

 Students majoring in the program are to construct their study program around three components: (1) a language requirement, (2) area-specific course work, and (3) a concepts and theories tool requirement.
 EUS 2931 (Professional Development for Russian Eastern European Majors) is a required course for this program and counts towards total hour requirements.
 The total hour requirements for a major are thirty-six semester hours beyond the liberal studies requirements (with a grade of "C–" or better in each course).
 As an interdisciplinary program, no minor is required.